-Several Rangers were kicked out of the Battalion for their actions after the friendly fire incident.
-Tillman’s body armor and uniform were burned to conceal the friendly fire that killed him as well as his journal which contained several anti-war sentiments, were burned to conceal the cause of his death.
+Several Rangers were kicked out of the battalion for their actions after the friendly fire incident.
+Tillman’s body armor and uniform, as well as his journal which contained several anti-war sentiments, were burned to conceal the cause of his death.

-Tillman’s family was incensed (and rightfully so) for portraying his death as a heroic public relations stunt and not identifying it for what it truly was.
+Tillman’s family was incensed (and rightfully so) for the portrayal of his death as a heroic public relations stunt and not identifying it for what it truly was.

-His family and his wife carried on his legacy of service by creating the Pat Tillman Foundation in 2008, whose mission is to support active-duty service members, veterans and their spouses with academic scholarships, a national network, and professional development opportunities for their lives after military service.
+His family and his wife carried on his legacy of service by creating the Pat Tillman Foundation in 2008.
+Its mission is to support active-duty servicemembers, veterans, and their spouses with academic scholarships, a national network, and professional development opportunities for their lives after military service.

-He was posthumously awarded a Silver Star, the Purple Heart and laterally promoted from Specialist 4 to Corporal.
+He was posthumously awarded a Silver Star, the Purple Heart, and promoted from Specialist 4 to Corporal.

 His remains were cremated and his ashes scattered at sea.

-Arizona State University dedicated a statue of Tillman outside of Sun Devil Stadium.
+Arizona State University dedicated a statue to Pat Tillman outside Sun Devil Stadium.

 Editor’s Note: Today, on the 17th anniversary of Corporal Pat Tillman’s death SOFREP republishes this article of his life.
 It was originally published in April 2020.
 It has been edited for republication.